You do the worst things for your back every day, and anyone with back problems knows what activities and habits are hazardous.

 That is not the case.
-In Spain they took a group of people with low back pain and tested to see what kind of bed helped with their back pain (Kovacs 2003).
-What they found out was after 90 days, the group that slept on a medium-firm matters had the greatest decrease in back pain.
+In Spain, they tested a group of people with low back pain to see what kind of bed helped with their back pain (Kovacs 2003).
+They found out that after 90 days, the group that slept on medium-firm matters had the greatest decrease in back pain.

 If you wake up stiff or if your back is sore, make sure you are sleeping on the right thing.

-The stiffness in your back will increase after sitting for one hour in men and in two hours for women (Beach 2005).
+The stiffness in your back will increase after sitting for one hour in men and two hours in women (Beach 2005).
 Stiffness in the lower back builds up with prolonged sitting.
 This affects how we move and can lead to back pain.

-When you spend any time on your feet and your back feels stiff from it, then you need to look at your shoes.
+When you spend time on your feet, and your back feels stiff from it, you need to look at your shoes.

-If you end up walking a lot at work or for fun, look at a good set of insoles in your shoes as this has been shown to decrease back pain (Shabat 2005).
+If you end up walking a lot at work or for fun, look at a good set of insoles in your shoes, as this decreases back pain (Shabat 2005).

-Also, if you end up standing at work or you are doing something that involves a lot of standing, make sure you have a good pair of insoles in your shoes.
-Your back will thank you and so will your knees (Jefferson JR 2013).
+Also, if you end up standing at work or doing something that involves a lot of standing, ensure you have a good pair of insoles in your shoes.
+Your back will thank you, and so will your knees (Jefferson JR 2013).

-Research came out in August 2013 from the United Kingdom that looked at what 4610 people were doing in the gym.
+Research in August 2013 from the United Kingdom examined what 4610 people were doing in the gym.

-They found that people focused on free weights, calisthenics or exercise classes had less of a risk of getting back pain than those that stretched and used weighted machines (Sandler 2013).
+They found that people who focused on free weights, calisthenics, or exercise classes had less risk of back pain than those who stretched and used weighted machines (Sandler 2013).

-Take home message: spend more time doing free weight work right and moving the body compared to sitting and stretching.
+Take home message: spend more time doing free weight work and moving the body than sitting and stretching.